voxel-wiki/voxel-wiki.github.io/content/wiki/introduction/language.md

 Some languages make it *really* easy to accidentally copy/clone things around, which is fine for tiny structures (i.e.: up to ~512 bytes), to the point of being zero-cost.

-But with voxels?
-Volumes occupy, by their very nature, a lot of memory;
+This poses a problem for voxel(-engine)s, since volumes occupy, by their very nature, a *lot* of memory.
-try to copy around volumes every frame, and your available memory bandwidth will go to zero real fast.
+Try to copy around volumes every frame, and your available memory bandwidth will go to zero real fast...

-Which is *very* bad.
+To prevent that, use Copy-on-Write or Clone-on-Share (smart)pointers/references.
 {% end %}

 ### Data Structures